 Insurance agencies differ on their views of co-branding, but those who embrace it find that it can be an effective marketing tool.
 With co-branding, you can add brand credibility and find new marketing opportunities.
 To help make the most of the opportunity, think through your goals with co-branding.

 - Will co-branding help me appeal to a larger or different audience than if I just used my agency branding?

 - What tactic will meet your needs – a digital or print piece?

 - Do I have the partners’ permission and standards on how to use their logo?

-Nationwide offers over 400 materials on Marketing Central that can be built and ready in a few simple steps.
+Nationwide offers a variety of marketing resources materials for independent agents on Marketing Central that can be built and ready in a few simple steps.
 Agent Brand Suite, our signature campaign, allows agencies to lead with their brand and help a client understand the value of an independent agent.
-As in-person events rebound, check out the community and sports ads we have to support local community event and sponsorships.

-When it comes to digital marketing, it’s important to share your authentic perspective consistently across platforms.
-Your mission and core values can be a good place to start, consider sharing:
+When it comes to digital marketing for insurance agencies, it’s important to share an authentic perspective consistently across platforms.
+Your mission and core values can be a good place to start, consider sharing content that answers: